jmccormac01/DONUTS_ACP/README.md

 ## Calibrating camera scale and orientation

-The ```pulseGuiding``` command must be calibrate before Donuts can convert pixel offsets to on-sky movments.
+The ```pulseGuiding``` command must be calibrated before Donuts can convert pixel offsets to on-sky movments.
 The ```calibrate_pulse_guide.py``` script automatically determines the scale and orientation of the camera.
 To calibrate pulseguide:

    1. Manually point the telescope to LST+1h in RA and 0deg in Dec and make the telescope track this position.
-   1. In an Anaconda terminal go to the ```DONUTS_ACP folder``` and run the command:
+   1. In an Anaconda terminal go to the ```DONUTS_ACP``` folder and run the command:
       1. *python calibrate_pulse_guide.py TELESCOPE_NAME --analyse*
-      1. This will take a series of images nudging the telescope up/down/left/right and measuring the offsets.
+      1. This will take a series of images while nudging the telescope up/down/left/right in between and measuring the offsets.
       1. The pattern is repeated 10 times and the results are returned at the end.
-   1. Add the scales and directions from ```calibrate_pulse_guide.py``` to the instrument configuration file under the parameters ```PIX2TIME``` and ```DIRECTIONS```.
+   1. The resulting scales and directions from ```calibrate_pulse_guide.py``` should be added the instrument configuration file under the parameters ```PIX2TIME``` and ```DIRECTIONS```.
+Example values can be seen in the config file above.

-If a camera is removed, rotated or the telescope is modified in any way requiring a new pointing model, then the ```pulseGuide``` command should be recalibrated using the steps above
+If a camera is removed, rotated or the telescope is modified in any way requiring a new pointing model, then the ```pulseGuide``` command should be recalibrated using the steps above.

 ## Calibrating autoguiding control loop

-Insert notes on PID loop calibration
+Tuning PID loops is an art in itself.
+Documenting that here is beyond the scope of this readme.
+I am happy to tune telescopes on a case by case basis.

 # Operation of Donuts

-Insert the notes from SPECULOOS here
+Donuts can be operated using the daemon mode described above or triggered manually from the command line by the observer.
+Below I describe the notes on initalising and triggering the daemon.

+**Finish notes on initialising and triggering AG**

 ## Schematic